jpenalbae/retdec-node/README.md

 If you don't have a retdec API key, register here https://retdec.com/registration/ to get one

-Once the plugin has been installed you must initilizate it with your API key.
+Once the plugin has been installed you must initialize it with your API key.
 ```js
 var rdec = require('retdect');
 var retdec = rdec.apiKey('YOUR_API_KEY_HERE');